metno/met-pycsw-container/README.md

 **Highlights**

 * Supports both sqlite and postgresql database.
-* Using the gunicorn server
+* Using the gunicorn server.

 ## Tags